 A defibrillator is a device that gives a high-energy electric shock to the heart of someone who is having a heart attack.

-Defibrillators are normally located in workplaces and public spaces like airports, shopping centres, community centres, and train stations.
-These defibrillators are known as public access defibrillators (PADs) as anyone can use them.
-The defibrillator or the case it sits in may say ‘AED’ or ‘defibrillator’.
+Defibrillators are normally located in workplaces, schools, and public spaces (such as shopping centres and train stations).
+These defibrillators are known as community public access defibrillators (CPADs) as anyone can use them.
+The defibrillator or the case it sits in may say ‘AED’ [which stands for Automated External Defibrillation] or ‘defibrillator’.
+These defibrillators are simple to use as they contain speakers which verbally inform the user what to do.

 If you have a defibrillator in your workplace, school or local community, don’t forget to register it with The Circuit national registration network so that ambulance dispatchers know it’s available to help save lives!